 Students who have been placed on academic suspension have a one-time appeal process.
-Students wishing to utilize this appeal process must visit with the Registrar and request another opportunity to reestablish themselves academically.
-The appeal process allows the students the opportunity to continue their education and another chance to improve their GPA without disrupting their enrollment periods.
-However, students failing to establish the required GPA will then be suspended for one academic year.
+Students wishing to utilize this appeal process must meet with the Registrar and request another opportunity to reestablish themselves academically.
+The appeal process allows students the opportunity to continue their education and a chance to improve their GPA without disrupting their enrollment periods.
+However, students failing to establish the required GPA will be suspended for one academic year.